 If you are satisfied, and the employee is experiencing illness, you can discuss possible adjustments to help them do their job.
 This may be to the job itself, the location, or the method of working.
 Making adjustments will help protect you from discrimination claims.

 There are strategies you can use to reduce absenteeism in your business.
-For example, you can promote flexible work arrangements or taking personal and carer’s leave, to recognise an employee’s personal life.
+For example, you can promote flexible work arrangements, to recognise an employee’s personal life and obligations outside of work.

 Sometimes a person is in the wrong job.
 They may need a less repetitive job or have wider job responsibilities.
 There could be opportunities for promotion to recognise and reward their contribution.